 - B.S./M.S.
 (Math), Moscow State University, Russia, 1994

 - B.S./M.S.M.E., Bauman MSTU, Moscow, Russia, 1993

-- Heat Transfer, Combustion, and Energy Systems and Bioengineering; Portable and distributed power generation; CO2 capture and utilization; Catalysis and fuel cells; Chemical and electrochemical sensors; mass spectrometry; and Thermal radiation heat transfer.
+- Heat Transfer, Combustion, and Energy Systems, Manufacturing, and Bioengineering; Portable and distributed power generation; CO2 capture and utilization; Biochemical imaging and biomanufacturing; and Atomic Scale Fabrication.